Rapptz/discord.py/docs/guide/interactions/checks.rst

     async def bot_permission_check(interaction: discord.Interaction):
         await interaction.response.send_message('I can do that!', ephemeral=True)

 These two checks are identical in usage.
-The only difference is that one checks the permissions of the user who calls the command, and one checks the permissions of the bot user the command is issued to.
+The only difference is that the first checks the permissions of the user who calls the command, and the other checks the permissions of the bot user the command is issued to.

 The permissions given to the check can be any number of permissions, which can be found in :class:`.Permissions`, and must have a boolean value.